AbhishekGit-hash/Smart-Agent-Recruitment/README.md

 ## Power BI Dashboard
-The Sales Dashboard for Customer Segmentation can be found
+The Overview Dashboard and the Applicant Details Dashboard for FinMan Agent Recruitment.<br>

 ## Tools and Technologies used
 The tools used in this project include: